trustoverip/tswg-did-method-webs-specification/spec/keri.md

 ### Web Independence

 Although _this DID method_ depends on web technology, _KERI itself_ does not.
 It's as easy to create AIDs on IOT devices as it is on the web.
-AIDs offer the same features regardless of their origin, and besides HTTP, they are shareable over Lo-Ra, BlueTooth, NFC, Low Earth Orbit satellite protocols, service buses on medical devices, and so forth.
+AIDs offer the same features regardless of their origin, and besides HTTP, they are shareable over Lo-Ra, Bluetooth, NFC, Low Earth Orbit satellite protocols, service buses on medical devices, and so forth.
 Thus, KERI's AIDs offer a bridge between a web-centric DID method and lower-level IOT ecosystems.

 ### Flexible Serialization